LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 *private*, or *local*.
 Public predicates can be called from any object.
 Protected predicates can only be called from the container object or from a container descendant.
 Private predicates can only be called from the container object.
-Local predicates, like private predicates, can only be called from the container object (or category) but they are *invisible* to the reflection built-in methods ( :ref:`methods_current_predicate_1` and :ref:`methods_predicate_property_2`) and to the message error handling mechanisms (i.e. sending a message corresponding to a local predicate results in a ``predicate_declaration`` existence error instead of a scope error).
+Predicates are local when they are not declared in a scope directive.
+Local predicates, like private predicates, can only be called from the container object (or category) but they are *invisible* to the reflection built-in methods (:ref:`methods_current_predicate_1` and :ref:`methods_predicate_property_2`) and to the message error handling mechanisms (i.e. sending a message corresponding to a local predicate results in a ``predicate_declaration`` existence error instead of a scope error).

 The scope declarations are made using the directives :ref:`directives_public_1`, :ref:`directives_protected_1`, and